HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 The problem, though, is that the "first use" bit is kind of misleading, because **in practice TOFU doesn't happen just once**.

-To understand why, it's worth clarifying that when we say "Bob" or "Alice" we should really be saying `Bob's iPhone 10` or `Alice's new Dell laptop`.
-As the table above makes clear, these keys don't pertain to the individual, they're created by a particular application on a particular device.
+Remember, the keys we care about are device-level keys, not user-level keys.
 So what happens when Bob gets a new phone, or Alice reinstalls the software on her laptop?

 What happens is an "account reset", and at that point we're back to TOFU — except that now, the attack scenarios are a bit more plausible: an impostor might have engineered the reset, and it would